stripe-archive/react-stripe-elements/README.md

 ### Setting up your payment form (`injectStripe`)

-Use the `injectStripe` Higher Order Component (HOC) to build your payment form components in the `Elements` tree.
+Use the `injectStripe` Higher-Order Component (HOC) to build your payment form components in the `Elements` tree.
 This HOC injects the `stripe` instance that manages your `Elements` groups.
 You can call `createToken` on the injected `stripe` instance to submit payment data to Stripe.